scottchappell99/se_project_express/README.md

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+## The project is online

+You can find the full backend and frontend of this project at [scottchappell.punked.us](https://scottchappell.punked.us).